FatFrogDev/jpa-relationship-reinforcement/readme.md

 Now, it is similar to a console program, so all the methods definition are in the main class, there are some written methds, so you can try adding new ones, executing existing methods or modyfing them.

 > **Note:**
-Remember tha he run method must call the desired method to execute.
+Remember tha the run method must call the desired method to execute.

 ## Technologies